JorgeMartinezPizarro/smb/README.md

 - [More config examples](.env.sample).

-To check if you system can use `CUDA` acceleration, use:
+To check if you system can use `CUDA`, use:

 ```sh
 make test-gpu